 Our chocolate, rapadura sugar, and any relative products are fair-trade.
 The Hand in Hand fair-trade programme works collaboratively with local, fair-trade partners, looking after farm workers’ rights and well-being through education and support; creating economic self-sufficiency, while protecting the natural ecosystem and encouraging biodiversity.
 Organic production and fair-trade are inextricably linked: what’s better for the planet has to be better for the people living and working on it.

-To read more on our products and our commitment to Fair-trade, go to our blog page – Choose An Ethical Easter.
+Learn more about our products and commitment to Fair-trade, go to our blog page – Choose An Ethical Easter.

 If you’re interested in further reading about fair trade, the World Fair Trade Organisation (WTFO) has developed 10 fair trade principles that must be followed to ensure accountability.